FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 The attacker may have gained full administrative control of the system, with the ability to access sensitive data, modify configurations, and maintain long-term access.

-**Status:** Escalated to Incident Response Team for further investigation and containment
+**Status:** Escalated to Incident Response Team for further investigation and containment **Assigned To:** Incident Response Team

 ---

 ## Recommendations

-To mitigate and prevent similar incidents, the following actions are recommended:
+The following general security measures are recommended:

 * Enforce strong password policies
 * Restrict and monitor sudo privileges